molnard/wasabipres2019/README.md

 https://youtu.be/XORDEX-RrAI?t=969

 _Story: centralized mixers_
 In the past, traditional bitcoin mixers provide centralized way to obfuscate the ledger.
 The problem is that you have to send your coins into the mixer and they will send back the mixed bitcoin for you.
 For example: Bitcoin fog worked for years without an issue had a good feedback but later it became a selective scam.
 You send the money it mixes but if you are sending a larger amount then it will take it from you.
+Tricky isn't it?
+We have to take special care

+_Decentralized mixers_
+Just to mention without going into the datails Thumblebit is a unidirectional payment hub something like lightning network but without the network part and it is anonymus.
+Joinmarket is instant Thumblebit can archive higher anonimity set.

 The CoinJoin Transaction